 You chose to stay at Surrey for your PhD.
 Why do you think it’s such a great place to study?

-I decided to stay for my PhD because I was enjoying my life here, with lots of friends and a great supervisor in the Department of Physics.
+I decided to stay for my PhD because I was enjoying my life here, with lots of friends and a great supervisor.
 Guildford is a lovely city and Surrey is a fantastic University with some fantastic facilities including its outstanding library.

 As an international student I have felt part of a vibrant community here right from the beginning of my masters, during which I shared a flat in university accommodation at Manor Park with other international students.